apache/griffin/griffin-doc/proposal.md

 4. Some data quality issues do have business impact on user experiences, revenue, efficiency & compliance.
 5. Communication overhead of data quality metrics, typically in a big organization, which involve different teams.

-The idea of  Griffin is to provide Data Quality validation as a Service, to allow data engineers and data consumers to have:
+The idea of  Apache Griffin is to provide Data Quality validation as a Service, to allow data engineers and data consumers to have:

  - Near real-time understanding of the data quality health of your data pipelines with end-to-end monitoring, all in one place.
  - Profiling, detecting and correlating issues and providing recommendations that drive rapid and focused troubleshooting